joepalermo/joepalermo.github.io/_posts/2020-03-27-what-makes-a-bayesian.md

 \theta_2: 0.5, 0.5

 The variance or entropy within a column tells us about model uncertainty at this point in the test set.
 To the degree to which we reduce our model uncertainty, then we obtain more clarity about data uncertainty.
-For instance, if every model we sample from the posterior provides consistent predictions, then we can measure data uncertainty by taking the variance or entropy across the rows:
+For instance, if every model we sample from the posterior provides consistent predictions, then we can measure data uncertainty by taking the variance or entropy across the rows.
+If the models we sample from the posterior provide inconsistent predictions then there is little if anything we can say about data uncertainty.

-class1, class2

-\theta_1: 0.5, 0.5

-\theta_2: 0.5, 0.5

-In this case the entropy across the rows is high, indicating a high level of noise in the data.
-However, such an assessment can only be trusted to the extent to which the posterior is accurate.

 ## Bayesians